Ghalicb/ICG-SwissGraphics/Project/Report/final/src/report.md

 Initially an object was able to be mirror and diffuse at the same time, with a weight between 0 and 1.
 Then we chose randomly at each intersection the behavior for this particular ray using the weight as a probability.
 We abandonned this approach due to the poor result it produced and because of the presence of the glossiness which let an object be a bit reflective and a bit diffuse.

 ### Material
 We changed the Material class to match our new effects.
-We first removed every Phong lighting model value to keep only the object *color* (vec3 for RGB colour).
+We first removed every Phong lighting model value to keep only the object *color* (vec3 for RGB color).
 Aside that we have a boolean value for mirrorness, another one for transparency and then the refraction index and the glossiness coefficient.
 There is an order of priority:

 1. Transparency
 2. Mirrorness